MacroGlobe/macroglobe.github.com/index.md

 # About Us
 Missions
-- Watch for lives and properties on the earth.
+- Watch for lives and properties.
 - Promote healthy and sustainable growth.